kyungjae-lee/engineers-notebook/mcu-peripheral-drivers/usart-driver.md

 /**
  * USART_ApplicationEventCallback()
- * Desc.	: Notifies the application of the event occurred
+ * Brief	: Notifies the application of the event occurred
- * Param.	: @pUSARTHandle - pointer to USART handle structure
+ * Param	: @pUSARTHandle - pointer to USART handle structure
  * 			  @appEvent - USART event occurred
- * Returns	: None
+ * Retval	: None
  * Note		: This function must be implemented by the application.
 Since the driver
  * 			  does not know in which application this function will be implemented,
  * 			  the driver defines it as a weak function.
 The application may override